renato-mm/expense-tracker-front-end/README.md

-# Expense Tracker
+# Expense Tracker Front End

-Project developed using Angular 9.1.8 with the intent of improving my skills.
+Project developed using Angular with the intent of improving my skills.

 It is a simple expense tracker with CRUD for expenses.